mtworth/hungerwatch/readme.md

-# 🥣 FoodWatch
+# HungerWatch

 *An open monitoring system of charitable food system demand*

-**FoodWatch** is a small, open project designed to quietly monitor web traffic to "Find Food" pages across food banks.
+**HungerWatch** is a small, open project designed to quietly monitor web traffic to "Find Food" pages across food banks.
 Each pageview generates a single, anonymous event stored in a shared database.
 Over time, these small signals form an early indicator of changing food demand, a kind of digital pulse for community need.

 The system is intentionally simple: a single JavaScript line, a small serverless function, and a single database table.
-FoodWatch is not marketing tool.
+HungerWatch is not marketing tool.
 It is a shared, privacy-safe signal designed for transparency and early awareness.

 ---

-## What FoodWatch Does
+## What HungerWatch Does

 * **Counts visits** to local food bank "Find Food" pages.
 * **Records minimal information**: only the hostname (domain) and timestamp.